sidsharma3/Shopify-Backend-Challenge-2022/README.md

 <img width="1193" alt="AddAndEditPage" src="https://user-images.githubusercontent.com/46334482/148676870-6e3e9989-33ed-4e99-9b6f-de125d07b45b.png">

-Please note that if Python 3 and Python 2 are both installed in your computer you many need to run the following commands instead:
+Please note that if Python 3 and Python 2 are both installed in your computer you may need to run the following commands instead:

 ```
 pip3 install -r requirements.txt